 Current treatment for post-traumatic stress disorder involves reliving the traumatic event and re-experiencing the fear it elicited.
 But ecstasy (MDMA) reduces the amygdala’s response to threat, thereby minimizing the impact of reliving the experience.
 Ketamine, a well-known ‘party drug’ has been shown to relieve depression with one administration, reliably and safely (though for a limited time), yet research on its clinical efficacy is grindingly slow because of legal hurdles.

-Instead of worrying so much about addiction, maybe we should worry more about the sources of emotional suffering.
 Instead of worrying so much about addiction, which tends to correct itself when life becomes tolerable, maybe we should worry more about the sources of emotional suffering.
 Depression not only hurts, it kills.
 Anxiety drives people to intractable isolation and fertilizes stress-linked diseases.
 Yet the idea of prescribing opioids, cocaine, ketamine, ecstasy and other illegal drugs to help people feel ‘better’ is, currently, heretical.
 Are we concerned that people might feel too good?
 We’d rather stick to antidepressants of minimal therapeutic impact, not because they guard against addiction – they don’t – but because of a puritanical aversion to supplying unearned happiness and, along with it, a deep-seated belief that people who suffer emotionally should just get over it.

 Addiction is a side issue.
 Emotional suffering is the real problem, and it’s complicated.
 In today’s world, the pressure to meet the expectations of success lead to anxiety, a sense of failure, guilt and depression.
 Inequality leaves people feeling inferior, envious and sometimes desperate.
 Depression and anxiety are umbrella terms that obscure enormous diversity in the causes and consequences of emotional pain.